0lima06/ubuntu-desktop-server-lab/README.md

-# Ubuntu Desktop Server With Self-Hosted Nextcloud File Server EXAMPLE Project
+# Ubuntu Desktop Server VM With Self-Hosted Nextcloud File Server Project

-## A functional EXAMPLE project written in Ubuntu showing how to create a Nextcloud file server
+## A fully functional EXAMPLE project written in Ubuntu showing how to create a Nextcloud file server

-This project is a demonstration that was built along with a series of YouTube videos showing how to create a Nextcloud file system on Ubuntu.
+This project is a demonstration that was built with support from a series of YouTube videos showing how to create a Nextcloud file system on Ubuntu.
 Every part of this project shows how to do the following:

 * Install and configure a LAMP (Linux, Apache, MySQL/MariaDB, PHP) stack
 * Create a database for Nextcloud